-HUM405 Women in the Bible 3 Credits This course explores the role of women in biblical history from a feminist perspective.
+HUM405 Women in the Bible 3 Credits

+This course explores the role of women in biblical history from a feminist perspective.
 Students study specific women recorded in the Bible and analyze their experiences from both an historical and contemporary perspective.
 Emphasis is placed on the cultural framework of the women recorded in biblical text, interpretations of biblical women throughout history, and the impact of the biblical definition of women on the role of modern woman.

-Prerequisite: "C" or better in ENG200 shape those roles.
+HUM410 Women's Studies 3 Credits

+This course focuses on the roles of women and the ways in which history and social culture shape those roles.
 Discussion will revolve around the construction of gender and the intersections of gender in conjunction to race, ethnicity, class, and sexuality.
 The course will be conducted in a seminar format and is interdisciplinary in nature.

-HUM410 Women's Studies 3 Credits This course focuses on the roles of women and the ways in which history and social culture shape those roles.
-Discussion will revolve around the construction of gender and the